 Disengaged employees look for an escape route from the place they hate most-their workplace.
 Even worse, your engaged employees (the ones showing up to work and putting in extra discretionary effort) have to pick up the slack, negatively impacting their own performance.
 When employees call in sick, the organization suffers from a loss of productivity and increased health and insurance costs.
-Total costs related to absenteeism amount to \$84 billion annually.11
+Total costs related to absenteeism amount to \$84 billion annually11.

-According to Mercer, the total cost of absenteeism can be as much as 36 percent of payroll when combined with the cost of absence-related health care coverage.12
+According to Mercer, the total cost of absenteeism can be as much as 36 percent of payroll when combined with the cost of absence-related health care coverage.
+Of that figure, nine percent is unplanned absences12.

-A decrease of only 10 percent in employee absence could produce a one to two percent savings in payroll costs.13
+A decrease of only 10 percent in employee absence could produce a one to two percent savings in payroll costs13.

-It's not easy to tackle the absenteeism problem, but you can create a culture where your employees want to come to work because they are highly engaged.
-Empower your employees to be successful by creating a meaningful work environment that makes them smile.
-Include your workforce in the front-end of planning and align them with business objectives.
-This will give your employees a greater perspective of corporate goals and inspire a purpose-driven workplace.
+It's not easy to tackle the absenteeism problem but you can create a culture where your employees want to come to work because they are highly engaged.
+Empower your employees to be successful by creating a meaningful work environment that makes them smile, every day.
+Include them at the front-end of planning and align them with business objectives, giving them additional perspective so they don't feel like order-takers and instead are inspired by a purpose-driven workplace.